BIX-Club/bix-blockchain/README.md

 bix-blockchain
 ==============
+In-house cryptography-secured decentralized storege facility developed and offered by HUBECN LLC.

-BIX Core incorporates a decentralized, customisable database, with capabilities of performing fast transactions, uploading files, pre-built digitally signed electronic payment token, on a fly PoW token creation capabilities, GDPR compliance, KYC and AML and more.
+BIX Blockchain Core incorporates a decentralized, customisable database, with capabilities of performing fast transactions, uploading files, pre-built digitally signed electronic payment token, on a fly PoW token creation capabilities, GDPR compliance, KYC and AML and more.
 -	BIX Blockchain Core software is written in “c”.
 -	This published source code represents the first limited implementation of the BIX consensus and BIX (Blockchain Information eXchange) protocol.
 -	This published open-source implementation of BIX Blockchain database includes consensus Core and browser-based visualization of Core nodes connectivity, latency and messages reflecting block creation and other transactions